vmaiol/aidl-final-project/README.md

 Apart from this, we were able to create a VM on a personal Google account to work on the project.
 With the large volume of datasets we had (+100GB), it was quite key for us to be able to use Google Cloud.
 We created a VM with a fixed IP (to be able to connect via SSH to the same point always) and with the following features:
 - 2 CPUs, 13RAM, 1GPU (NVIDIA T4 or NVIDIA P100) and 200GB Hard disk

 The training took forever and was often interrupted, so we had to make use of a private server of the work of one of us to train the model and get some results.
-It is true that we have been able to do a experiment related to the hyperparameter tuning on Google Cloud (explained in the “extra” section), but with a very reduced dataset (6000 files and around 7GB in total) and a more expensive VM hardware configuration that was not an option for the CNN training because of the prices and long training.
+It is true that we have been able to do a experiment related to the hyperparameter tuning on Google Cloud (explained in the “Additional experiments and developments” section), but with a very reduced dataset (6000 files and around 7GB in total) and a more expensive VM hardware configuration that was not an option for the CNN training because of the prices and long training.

 ### Google colab
 It was mainly used in the first tests and trials, as it provides a quick way to execute code, share it and see the results.
 If our Dataset had been smaller we would probably have focused more on using it.